WuerthPhoenix/tornado/README.md

 The purpose of a *Collector* is to receive and convert external events into the internal Tornado Event structure and forward them to the Tornado Engine.

+*Collectors* are *Datasource*-specific.
+For each datasource, there is at least one collector that knows how to manipulate the datasource Events and generate Tornado Events.

 Out of the box, Torndato provides a bunch of Collectors for handling inputs from SNMPTRAPD, Rsyslog and generic Webhooks.